MileHacker Logo

 Mobile Access

 Major French mobile providers like Orange, SFR, and Bouygues Telecom offer good network coverage in Ajaccio and most of Corsica.
-For non-EU travelers, buying a local prepaid SIM card is often the most cost-effective solution.
+For non-EU travelers, buying a local prepaid SIM card is frequently the most cost-effective solution.

 Getting a SIM Card